tautaus/learning-note/CPP notes/Template.md

 -	Binary operation:
     -	Right fold: (pack *op* .. *op* init)
     - Left fold: (init *op* .. *op* pack)

 Note that the parenthesis is requited for the fold expression and init stand for initial value when there is only 1 argument for binary operation.

+### Substitution Failure Is Not An Error

+When the compiler fails at instantiation, it could silently ignore the failure.
+If in the end, the compiler could not find a match function, it throws a compiler error, which will warn us about the bug.

+Substitution Failure Is Not An Error (SFINAE) is a technique designed for this moment.
+It simplifies the case more than another specialization or overload does.
+By having `std::enable_if_t<std::is_sometype_v<T>, bool>` between the template head and function signature of an existed specialization, the compiler will match the function to <some_type>